1029YanMa/Learn-SpotifyR/README.md

 # Learn-SpotifyR
 SpotifyR is library for R that makes possible the crawl of interesting metadata from artist's songs from Spotify.

-## Click here to watch the execution and explanation of the code
+## Click on this image to watch the execution and explanation of the code on Youtube
 [![Learn SpotifyR - Greek Audio and Subs - English Subs](https://i.imgur.com/FjFexq9.jpg)](https://youtu.be/IQQFeKs5eWo)

 ## In a nutshell